 Simple versions of Norse mythology describe the Asgardian gods as a force for good, and their nemeses, the giants, as a force of chaos and evil.
 But nothing in the world is so black and white.

 The giants and Asgardian gods in the original Norse myths certainly aren’t so clear cut.
 Just as the Asgardian gods were flawed, the giants had unique characters and personalities, and motives for their actions.

 One of the most interesting giants from Norse mythology is the giantess Angrboda, whose name means ‘bringer of grief’.
 But she was far from a simple force for grief, and as the consort of Loki is one of the most important mothers in Nose mythology, bearing three of the most fearsome creatures from Norse myth.

 This wood will have been located in Jotunheim, the land of the giants.
 Also sometimes called Utgard, Jotunheim was a world of chaos where nothing is what it seems.

 Composed mostly of rocks, wilderness and dense forests, it was from here that the giants are said to have threatened the worlds of the Asgardian gods, Asgard, and the world of men.

-The giantess Angrboda, ‘the bringer of grief’ is described as having reddish hair, the colour of dried blood, and a muscular physique.
-Unsurprisingly she was also described as a fearsome she-warrior chieftain and a shapeshifter, able to take the form of a wolf.
+The giantess Angrboda, ‘the bringer of grief’ is often described as having reddish hair, the colour of dried blood, and a muscular physique in modern interpretations.
+But this seems like it might be a projection of a surviving description of the warrior Freydis.
+Nevertheless, Angrbods is also described as a fearsome she-warrior chieftain and a shapeshifter, able to take the form of a wolf.

 She may also have been the leader of a wolf clan, and she may have been the mother of many of the wolves in her clan.